-The Group comprises medical drug-device combination companies operating in the high resolution medical imaging market.
-The Group develops equipment that enables existing MRI systems to achieve an improved level of pulmonary functional imaging and specialises in the use of polarised Xenon gas (129Xe) as an imaging agent to visualise ventilation (the ability of air to reach the alveoli) and gas exchange (the ability of oxygen to diffuse through the alveolar membrane into the pulmonary vasculature) regionally down to the smallest airways of the lungs, the tissue barrier between the lung and the bloodstream and in the pulmonary vasculature; and now also microvascular hemodynamics within the lung, a novel diagnostic approach.
-The Group also develops and manufactures the high performance MRI radiofrequency (RF) coils which are a required component for imaging 129Xe in the MRI system.
-The development of these coils by the Group facilitates the adoption of the Xenon technology by providing application-specific RF coils which optimise the imaging of 129Xe in MRI equipment.
+The Group comprises medical drug-device combination companies operating in the high-resolution medical imaging market.
+The Group develops equipment that enables existing MRI systems to achieve an improved level of pulmonary functional imaging and specialises in the use of polarised xenon gas (129Xe) as an imaging agent to visualise ventilation (the ability of air to reach the alveoli) and gas exchange (the ability of oxygen to diffuse through the alveolar membrane into the pulmonary vasculature) regionally down to the smallest airways of the lungs, the tissue barrier between the lung and the bloodstream and in the pulmonary vasculature; and now also microvascular haemodynamics within the lung, a novel diagnostic approach.
+The Group will also register and sell the high-performance MRI radiofrequency (RF) coils which are a required component for imaging 129Xe in the MRI system.
+Providing access to these coils facilitates the adoption of the Xenon technology by providing application-specific RF coils which optimise the imaging of 129Xe in MRI equipment.

 The Group was formed on 31 May 2017 when the Company acquired Polarean, Inc (the "Subsidiary").
-The Subsidiary was formed as a result of two mergers: the first between Polarean Merger-Sub Inc. and m2m, a company that the Subsidiary had developed a relationship with during the course of previous research and commercialisation programmes in the US and the second between m2m and the Subsidiary. m2m was previously a portfolio company of Amphion Innovations plc ('Amphion'), developer of medical, life science, and technology businesses, which is itself currently quoted on AIM.
+The Subsidiary was formed as a result of two mergers: the first between Polarean Merger-Sub Inc. and m2m, a company that the Subsidiary had developed a relationship with during the course of previous research and commercialisation programmes in the US and the second between m2m and the Subsidiary. m2m was previously a portfolio company of Amphion Innovations plc ("Amphion"), a developer of medical, life science, and technology businesses, which is itself currently listed on AIM.